Israeli support for Hamas: Allegations of Israeli support for the creation of Hamas

 Yuval Diskin, former director of Shin Bet from 2005 to 2011, told Israeli newspaper Yedioth Ahronoth in 2013, that "if we look at it over the years, one of the main people contributing to Hamas's strengthening has been Bibi (Benjamin) Netanyahu, since his first term as prime minister."
 In October 2023, former Intelligence Chief of Saudi Arabia, Prince Turki Al-Faisal, accused Israel of "funnelling Qatari money" to Hamas.

 On 19 January 2024, Reuters reported that Josep Borrell, the EU foreign policy chief, said while receiving an honorary doctorate from the University of Valladolid that "Israel had financed the creation of Palestinian militant group Hamas, publicly contradicting Prime Minister Benjamin Netanyahu who has denied such allegations." and that "Borrell added the only peaceful solution included the creation of a Palestinian state.
 'We only believe a two-state solution imposed from the outside would bring peace even though Israel insists on the negative,' he said."
 Borrell also described Israel as having "created Hamas", but immediately continued saying that "yes, Hamas was financed by Israel to weaken the Palestinian Authority".
+(Note: Sources:)

-Professor Avner Cohen, a former Israeli religious affairs official and Tunisian-born Jew, publicly acknowledged that "Hamas, to my great regret, is Israel's creation" and that Israel had "encouraged them as a counterweight to ...
-Palestine Liberation Organization and its dominant faction, Yasser Arafat's Fatah."
-David Hacham, who worked in Gaza as an Arab affairs expert in the Israeli military in the late 1980s and early 1990s stated, "When I look back at the chain of events, I think we made a mistake.
+Professor Avner Cohen publicly acknowledged that "Hamas, to my great regret, is Israel's creation" and that Israel had "encouraged them as a counterweight to ... [the] Palestine Liberation Organization and its dominant faction, Yasser Arafat's Fatah," while warning that efforts must be made "to break up this monster before this reality jumps in our face."
+David Hacham, who worked in Gaza as an Arab affairs expert in the Israeli military in the late 1980s and early 1990s, characterized the 1979 decision to recognize Sheikh Yassin’s association as Israel's "original sin," stating, "When I look back at the chain of events, I think we made a mistake.
 But at the time, nobody thought about the possible results."
 Similar statements have been made by Yasser Arafat.
-For example, in an interview with Italian newspaper, Corriere della Sera in December 2001, he referred to Hamas as a "creature of Israel".
+For example, in an interview with Italian newspaper Corriere della Sera in December 2001, he referred to Hamas as a "creature of Israel."

 Use of Hamas as a tool to disengage from peace talks

-Shlomo Brom, retired general and former deputy to Israel's national security adviser, believes that an empowered Hamas helps Israeli Prime Minister Netanyahu avoid negotiating over a Palestinian state, suggesting that there is no viable partner for peace talks.
+Shlomo Brom, retired general and former deputy to Israel's national security adviser, believes that an empowered Hamas helps Israeli Prime Minister Netanyahu avoid negotiating over a Palestinian state by claiming that Israel has no viable partner for peace talks.